arturenault/privileged-spooler/README.txt

 addqueue <filename1> <filename2> ...
 Adds the files pointed by the filenames to the queue.
 If one file is not found, the other files are still added.
+Outputs in the specified format.

 rmqueue <unique_id1> <unique_id2> ...
 Removes the files pointed to by the filenames to the queue.
 Will not remove files that don't belong to the user.
 If one file fails, the others will still be removed.
+Outputs in the specified format.

 showqueue
 Prints the contents of the queue in the following format: